smjbashacs/PsychopyAssignment3/README.md

 > exp1.py is the code for the stroop task experiment
 >
-> The experiment had 3 tasks and each task has the conditions files namely conditions_trail1.xlsx, conditions_trail2.xlsx, conditions_trail3.xlsx respectively.
+> The experiment has 3 tasks and each task has the conditions files namely conditions_trail1.xlsx, conditions_trail2.xlsx, conditions_trail3.xlsx respectively.

 ## Participants